Yongmin-Yoo/claimsem/README.md

 ## Data Format

-The public demo uses JSON records.
-Private or licensed datasets may also be loaded from pickle files through the data adapter.

-A patent record should contain the following fields:
+A patent record should follow this structure:

 ```json
 {